mebjas/mebjas.github.io/_posts/2019-12-30-qr-code-scanner-using-html-and-javascript.md

 );
 {% endhighlight %}

-### Once you have `cameraId` you can pefrorm start/stop operations
+### Once you have `cameraId` you can perform start/stop operations
 Starting the camera implicitly starts QR Code scanning.
-It runs at a certain fps prvided in `ExtraConfiguration`.
+It runs at a certain fps provided in `ExtraConfiguration`.
 This is an optional field and by default the scanner runs at `2 fps`.

 Use `html5_qrcode()` to start scanning.
 Once you call this with sucess, it'd start streaming the camera input to a `video` and `canvas` element.
 Also, QR code library would be processing the frames at a certain frequency configurable by users.
 The method looks like: